jiyorude/theMachinimaVault/README.md

 # theMachinimaVault
-Open-source information repository for machinima-making and machinima post-production
+Open-Source information repository for Machinima-making and Machinima Post-Production